exelix11/mono-nx/README.md

 - HTTPS and most of `System.Security` doesn't work because we have no openssl port on switch
 - Arbitrary P/Invoke doesn't work due to the lack of dynamic linking, all native function entrypoints must be defined beforehand and statically linked
 - Any other OS-dependant API that was not mentioned previously will likely not work because it was not explicitly implemented.
-Examples are `Console.Read`, `Console.Clear`, `Process` and many more.
+Examples are `Console.Read`, `Console.Clear`, `Process`, `WinForms` and many more.

 Also, exiting the interpreter and launching another dll or sometimes homebrew in the same hbmenu session will eventually crash.
 I'm not sure why this happens, historically mono has had problems [cleaning up resources](https://github.com/mono/mono/issues/20191) but it could also be an issue related to the homebrew environment.
 I tried to do [some debugging](https://github.com/exelix11/mono-nx/blob/master/notes/writeup.md#the-smoke-test) but ultimately my workaround is to just terminate the process on exit.